 - Top model costs $1,349 / £1,349 / AU$2,199

-In terms of the price, the good (ish) news is that it hasn't risen over last year’s incredibly expensive iPhone X, with the 64GB iPhone XS price coming in at $999 / £999 / AU$1,629.
+In terms of the price, the good (ish) news is that it hasn't risen over the previous year’s incredibly expensive iPhone X, with the 64GB iPhone XS price coming in at $999 / £999 / AU$1,629 at launch.

 The 256GB iPhone XS price is $1,149 / £1,149 / AU$1,879, and the 512GB iPhone XS price is $1,349 / £1,349 / AU$2,199.

-You may be able to find the phones a little cheaper from other stores though.
+The good news is you may be able to find the phone a little cheaper from such stores though.
 In the UK, our guide will help you find the best iPhone XS deals on contract.

 - New gold color option